 - My recommender has not received an email to submit my letter of recommendation.
 How do I resend them an email?

-To resend them an email, log back into the application site (not through your my.fiu.edu portal).
+To resend them, log back into the application site (not through your my.fiu.edu portal).
 There will be an option to resend instructions.
-You also have the option to send the recommenders the form, which can be found on our Steps to Apply page.
-Recommenders can then email us their forms at email@example.com.

 - I did not waive my right to view the letters of recommendation submitted on my behalf.
 How can I access the letters?

-If you did not waive your rights, send an email request to firstname.lastname@example.org.
+If you did not waive your rights, contact the FIU OneStop.
 A copy of your recommendation letters can then be sent to you.